hyperledger-tooling/start-here-hyperledger/releases/hyperledger/firefly.md

 * Provide Migration / Registration / Debugging Utilities in Docker Image by @hfuss in https://github.com/hyperledger/firefly/pull/521
 * go-migrate in Dockerfile by @hfuss in https://github.com/hyperledger/firefly/pull/524
 * Fix pages build by @peterbroadhurst in https://github.com/hyperledger/firefly/pull/526
+* Use bash for variable expansion prior to make by @peterbroadhurst in https://github.com/hyperledger/firefly/pull/528
+* Allow building in docker by removing .git from .dockerignore by @peterbroadhurst in https://github.com/hyperledger/firefly/pull/530

 **Full Changelog**: https://github.com/hyperledger/firefly/compare/v0.12.0...v0.13.0